neurolibre/docs.neurolibre.org/source/QUICKSTART.rst

     - ✅ You can organize your content in subfolders.
     - ❌ We don't accept (non-executable) plain text markdown files alone.

-    We recommand to start testing with a project without the need to download data for demonstrative purpose.
+    We recommend to start testing with a project without the need to download data for demonstrative purpose.
     Please follow the full documentation to learn how to add data to your project.

 5. Edit ``_toc.yml`` to add your new executable content.